Multi-party period of the Republic of Turkey: Prelude

+1950–1960: DP in power

-In 1945, the National Development Party (Milli Kalkınma Partisi) was founded by Nuri Demirağ.
+The National Development Party (Milli Kalkınma Partisi) was founded by Nuri Demirağ.
 The next year, the Democrat Party was established, and was elected in 1950.

 Very popular at first, the government, led by Prime Minister Adnan Menderes, relaxed the restrictions on public Islam and presided over a booming economy thanks to the Marshall Plan.
 In the later half of the decade, however, the government introduced censorship laws limiting dissent, while it became plagued by high inflation and a massive debt.
 The government also attempted to use the army to suppress its political rivals.
 The army revolted in the 1960 coup, ending the Menderes government, and soon thereafter returning rule to civilian administration.

 1960 coup

 The army balked at the government's instrumentalization of it, and on May 27, 1960, General Cemal Gürsel led a military coup d'état removing President Celal Bayar and Prime Minister Menderes.
-Menderes was executed with 2 ministers.
+Menderes was executed with two ministers.
 In October 1961, the military junta returned the power to civilians.
 The political system that emerged in the wake of the 1960 coup was a fractured one, producing a series of unstable government coalitions in parliament.

+1961–1980

-In 1965, however, the Justice Party of Süleyman Demirel won an absolute majority, which it increased in 1969.
-But there was increasing polarization between the Justice Party on the right and the Republican People's Party of İsmet İnönü and Bülent Ecevit on the left.
+In 1965, the Justice Party of Süleyman Demirel won an absolute majority, which it increased in 1969.
+But there was increasing polarization between the Justice Party on the right and the CHP of İsmet İnönü and Bülent Ecevit on the left.
 In 1969, the right-wing Nationalist Movement Party (MHP) was founded by Alparslan Türkeş, a member of the Counter-Guerrilla, the Turkish branch of NATO's stay-behind army.
 MHP's youth organizations became known as the Grey Wolves.